Jiacheng-Han/Jiacheng-Han.github.io/_pages/about.md

 ---
 My name is Jiacheng Han (韩家成).

-I'm a third year undergraduate student from School of computer, [Beijing Information Science & Technology University](https://www.bistu.edu.cn/).
+I'm a third year undergraduate student from School of computer, Beijing Information Science & Technology University.
 My research interest includes **Medical Image Processing** and **Computer Vision**.
 I am very fortunate to be advised by Prof. Ke Niu, Beijing Information Science and Technology University.

 # 🔥 News and Plans

+- *CFM-UNet: Coupling Local and Global Feature Extraction Networks for Medical Image Segmentation.* has been **accepted** for publication by *Scientific Reports* (JCR Q1) !

 - I'm preparing for master's recommendation.
 You can learn more about my schedule at [my to-do-list](https://jiacheng-han.github.io/posts/2025/01/BAOYAN/).

-- Three papers are under review:
+- Two papers are under review:

-  - Ke Niu, **<u>Jiacheng Han</u>**, Jiuyun Cai.
-CFM-UNet: Coupling Local and Global Feature Extraction Networks for Medical Image Segmentation.
-(JCR Q1)

   - **<u>Jiacheng Han</u>**, Ke Niu, Jiuyun Cai, KMC-UNet: A KAN-based Multi-Scale Connected U-shaped Architecture for Medical Image Segmentation.
 (JCR Q1)